An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration: Preliminary

 \item[OOD Generalization:] Out-of-distribution (OOD) generalization encompasses a range of concepts, including domain generalization, domain adaptation, robust generalization, and adversarial training.
 It aims to represent a model's capacity to accurately interpret and handle data that it has not encountered during training.
 This aspect is crucial for ensuring that models perform effectively in real-world scenarios where data can vary from the training set distribution.

-\item[Uncertainty Quantification:] Quantifying the model prediction's uncertainty is vital for understanding the reliability of the model prediction.
-This becomes particularly relevant in high-stakes domains like cancer detection, where a model's overconfidence can have serious consequences. \citet{guo2017calibration} showed that ``modern'' deep neural networks (in 2017), such as \modelname{ResNet-110}, tend to be overconfident in their predictions compared to classical neural networks such as \modelname{LeNet-5}, highlighting the need for reliable uncertainty quantification.
+\item[\rebuttal{Confidence Calibration}:] Quantifying \rebuttal{the correctness of model's confidence} is vital for understanding the reliability of the model prediction.
+This becomes particularly relevant in high-stakes domains like cancer detection, where a model's overconfidence can have serious consequences. \citet{guo2017calibration} showed that ``modern'' deep neural networks (in 2017), such as \modelname{ResNet-110}, tend to be overconfident in their predictions compared to classical neural networks such as \modelname{LeNet-5}, highlighting the need for reliable \rebuttal{quantification of confidence calibration}.

-Expected Calibration Error (ECE) is a widely used metric for quantifying uncertainty.
+Expected Calibration Error (ECE) is a widely used metric for quantifying \rebuttal{confidence calibration}.
 It measures the discrepancy between a model's predicted confidence and its actual accuracy.
 The formula is given as:

 Accuracy $\operatorname{acc}\left(B_{m}\right)$ and confidence $\operatorname{conf}\left(B_{m}\right)$ are defined as follows

 where $B_{m}$ is the set of samples whose prediction scores fall into bin $m$, $\hat{p_{i}}$ is the confidence of sample $i$, $y_{i}$ is the true label, $\hat{y_{i}}$ is the predicted label, and $n$ is the total number of samples in all the bins.